 5. Breakdown – what to do when meaning is lost while reading and how to best solve those problems in order to move forwards.

 Lesson 1: The children begin their learning with a lesson which develops retrieval skills and allows the children to familiarise themselves with the text.
-This will include ensuring that the children develop their skills of breaking down the meaning of unknown words before text mapping.
-These two skills will then support the children with the subsequent use of the text.
-LKS2 children will learn to do this by highlighting the text alongside a selection of symbols that represent key areas of learning.
-UKS2 continue with highlighting but remove the use of symbols so as to show independence in the action of actively reading the text.
+This will include ensuring that the children develop their skills of breaking down the meaning of unknown words before text mapping the key parts of the text.
+These two skills will then support the children with the subsequent use of the text for both retrieval and inference-based questions.

 Lesson 2: The second lesson in the approach, prioritises the teaching of the key skills in line with the National Curriculum content.
 This lesson is an oracy focused lesson which focuses on the children being taught how to break down the meaning of a question, finding the answer within the text through open discussions, creating answers either as a class, groups, partners or individuals and editing these answers where appropriate.
 This lesson prepares the learner for lesson three where they will put the skills that they have either been taught or have refined into action by creating written answers.